TheCrackus/GSCompose/README.md

 # GSCompose
-This project is a basic compose project using MVI, koin and compose.
+This is a basic compose project that uses MVI+MVVM, koin dependency injection and Jetpack Compose.